GA4 isn't broken — it's just missing data. TrackBee feeds GA4 with first-party, server-side Shopify events so your analytics finally match reality.

 GA4 relies on client-side tracking that's structurally incomplete for Shopify.
 The result: analytics you can't trust and decisions you shouldn't make based on them.

-TrackBee sends a clean, standardized event stream directly into GA4 via the Measurement Protocol — no GTM, no custom tagging, no maintenance.
+TrackBee sends a clean, standardised event stream into GA4 via the Measurement Protocol — no GTM, no custom tagging, no maintenance.

-All standard events from your Shopify store, captured server-side and delivered to GA4:
+All standard Shopify events captured server-side and delivered to GA4: page_viewed, product_viewed, product_add_to_cart, checkout_started, payment_info_submitted and purchase.

 The difference